-Mallorca’s burgeoning gastronomic scene has its heart in the cosmopolitan capital, Palma, which has seen an explosion in new eateries and exciting culinary concepts during 2015.
+Mallorca’s burgeoning gastronomic scene has its heart in the cosmopolitan capital, Palma, which saw an explosion in new eateries and exciting culinary concepts during 2018.
 The city named the best place to live in the world by ‘The Sunday Times’ has become a gourmet paradise.

-Three distinct areas of Palma are hotspots for dining out: the bohemian Santa Catalina (with a vibrant indoor market at its centre), the narrow lanes of La Lonja, and old fishing village of Portixol.
+Four distinct areas of Palma are hotspots for dining out: The historical Old-Town of Palma, the bohemian Santa Catalina (with a vibrant indoor market at its centre), the narrow lanes of La Lonja, and old fishing village of Portixol.
 But other parts of the city also have plenty to offer.

 Full of character, delightful shops and amazing eats, the Santa Catalina area of Palma deserves a special look.
 Here, we tell you all you need to know! […] Discover Santa Catalina!

 La Lonja in Palma is famous for its lively nightlife – full of restaurants, bars, cafes and clubs.
 Here is your complete guide to La Lonja. […] La Lonja

 The former fishing village Portixol is a very popular suburb of Palma.
 Trendy bars & restaurants make this an amazing area to live or visit. […] Portixol